 If the pain was sudden and had come on without notice I may have thought different.
 But, when the pain slowly increases over a period of 40 years you learn to live with it.

 Is It Possible To Wait Too Long Before Getting Total Knee Replacement

 There are definitely some disadvantages of waiting too long to have TKR.
-First, you don’t need to be enduring the pain that you are suffering now.
+First, you don’t need to be enduring the pain that you are living with now.